Have you ever felt more “bulky” than lean and sculpted from exercise?

 Warning: there are a couple things to keep in mind when you begin weight training.

 - Your clothes will get lose before the scale moves.

 - People will comment on your arms and want them.

 - Your waist will get smaller and your stomach flatter.

 You’ll have to deal with that.

-Pin and save this infographic as a reminder:
+Mark this page and save this infographic as a reminder for how to superset:

 No food… no muscles… no metabolism.

 Those are the facts.
-So, yes you need to eat and plan.
+So, yes you need to eat and plan what to eat.
 That is the downfall for many of us.
 We fail to plan and you know the rest, we plan to fail.
 My friend, Leanne Ely, has a simple solution.
 In fact, she’s literally savingdinner.com.
 Go visit her site to get recipes that fit you whether you’re Paleo, vegan, or more traditional.
 She’s got you covered.

 Was this helpful?
 Are you lifting now?
 Or do you need to get started?
 I’d love to hear from you (and appreciate your sharing this post!)